patmjen/cudablockproc/README.md

 # CUDABLOCKPROC

-A small library for CUDA block processing.
+A small header-only library for CUDA block processing.